Jeremy M. Sternberg

 Prior to joining Holland & Knight, Mr. Sternberg served as a federal prosecutor in the Economic Crimes Unit of the U.S. Attorney's Office in Boston.
 In that position, he investigated and prosecuted cases involving investment fraud, tax fraud, mortgage fraud and insider trading.
 Mr. Sternberg also served in that office's Health Care Fraud Unit as deputy chief of that unit from 2008 to 2012.
 In that position, he was dedicated to the prosecution of complex healthcare fraud matters, many involving Fortune 100 global drug and device manufacturers on issues such as off-label promotion, best price fraud, clinical research fraud, drug and device adulteration, billing fraud and obstruction.
-Additionally, Mr. Sternberg worked in the Civil Division, litigating affirmative and defensive cases on behalf of the government.
+Additionally, Mr. Sternberg worked in the Civil Division, litigating affirmative and defensive cases on behalf of the government, including qui tam cases.
 As a result of his experience with the U.S. Attorney's Office, he has an in-depth understanding of the civil and criminal trial and appeals processes.
 In addition to trying a number of cases to verdict, Mr. Sternberg has also argued civil and criminal cases before the U.S. Court of Appeals for the First Circuit.

 Before becoming a prosecutor, Mr. Sternberg was a partner in the Boston office of an Am Law 100 firm and worked as a law clerk for the Honorable Judge William Acker Jr. of the U.S. District Court for the Northern District of Alabama.

 Mr. Sternberg has regularly taught a course on healthcare fraud as an adjunct professor at Northeastern University School of Law.